Week 1: How to Ask a Question in Psychological Science?

 $$\delta_i = Y_i(1) - Y_i(0)$$

 This quantity, $\delta_i$, is the contrast at the level of a single person: the difference between what would happen to person $i$ under treatment and what would happen under control.
 We observe only one of $Y_i(1)$ or $Y_i(0)$ for any individual.
 The individual causal effect $\delta_i$ is therefore never directly observable.
-This is not a limitation of our methods; it is a logical constraint.
-No amount of data collection, no statistical technique, and no machine learning algorithm can reveal both potential outcomes for the same person at the same time.
+The obstacle is logical: no amount of data collection, no statistical technique, and no machine learning algorithm can reveal both potential outcomes for the same person at the same time.

 Pair exercise: formulating a contrast